State Route 322

 Monroe County

-The proposed design would allow for 12-foot travel lanes with 8-10 foot shoulders throughout the length of the project.
+The proposed design would allow for 12-foot travel lanes with 8- to 10-foot shoulders throughout the length of the project.
 In addition to widening, several locations along the route have been identified for additional safety improvements due to deficiencies in the curvature and grade of the roadway.
 Correcting the deficiencies will allow for better sight distance at intersections.
 Additional capacity and safety improvements, including the addition of turn lanes, are also proposed at the intersection of SR 322 and SR 72.
-Due to the overall corridor length, improvements to SR 322 has been divided into three smaller projects: Sweetwater-Vonore Road to near Acorn Gap Road, From near Acorn Gap Road to Sheppard Road, and Sheppard Road to SR 72.
+Due to the overall corridor length, improvements to SR 322 have been divided into three smaller projects: from Sweetwater-Vonore Road to near Acorn Gap Road, from near Acorn Gap Road to Sheppard Road, and from Sheppard Road to SR 72.

-Current Status: Right of way appraisals and acquisitions are underway for the section from Sheppard Road to SR 72
+Current Status: Right of way appraisals and acquisitions are underway for the phase from Sheppard Road to SR 72.

 Estimated completion*: TBD